-Prescribed fires on PRRIP lands are required to be conducted in compliance with Nebraska Statutes subsection 81-520.01 and 81-520-02 and any other applicable laws.

-Fireline installation and plowing will follow guidelines identified in the PRRIP Fireline Standards document (Appendix B).

-By 5:00 PM one day prior to ignition or by 8:30 AM the day of the burn, the Burn Manager responsible for conducting the burn will notify the PRRIP Land Manager by e-mail indicating the location of the burn area (Section, Township, Range), the tract name, the county where the burn will be conducted, and the approximate acreage planned.
-The Land Specialist and the PRRIP Receptionist will also be copied on this e-mail.
-In the event of an escaped prescribed fire, contractors should initiate suppression actions, contact local fire chief with jurisdiction over the area, and then notify the PRRIP Land Manager or the Land Specialist.
+614 APPENDIX - A PLATTE RIVER RECOVERY IMPLEMENTATION PROGRAM 615 PRESCRIBED FIRE STANDARDS 616 617 INTRODUCTION 618 619 These Standards are designed to define procedures to be used by personnel involved in the planning, reviewing, approving and implementing of prescribed fire on Platte River Recovery Implementation 620 Program (PRRIP) property.
+621 622 GUIDELINES 623 624 1.
+Prescribed Fire Implementation 625 Prescribed fires on PRRIP lands are required to be conducted in compliance with Nebraska Statutes 626 627 subsection 81-520.01 and 81-520-02 and any other applicable laws.
+628 Fireline installation and plowing will follow guidelines identified in the PRRIP Fireline Standards 629 630 document (Appendix B).
+631 By 5:00 PM one day prior to ignition or by 8:30 AM the day of the burn, the Burn Manager responsible 632 633 for conducting the burn will notify the PRRIP Land Manager by e-mail indicating the location of the burn 634 area (Section, Township, Range), the tract name, the county where the burn will be conducted, and the approximate acreage planned.
+The Land Specialist and the PRRIP Receptionist will also be copied on this 635 e-mail.
+In the event of an escaped prescribed fire, contractors should initiate suppression actions, contact 636 local fire chief with jurisdiction over the area, and then notify the PRRIP Land Manager or the Land 637 638 Specialist.
 If the escape impacts private property, the landowner should be contacted by the Land Specialist.
-The Burn Manager responsible for conducting the burn should document the results of the escape using photos, GPS, maps, and a written narrative describing the incident including any adverse results; any involvement from local fire department with jurisdiction over the area to contain the escape should also be documented.
-Written communication outlining the general details of the incident should be sent to the PRRIP Land Manager within 48 hours.
-A full report documenting the all the above information should be submitted within one week following the incident.

-2. Prescribed Burn Manager Requirements

-- All prescribed fires on PRRIP land will be managed by a NWCG Certified Prescribed Burn Boss as defined in the Wildland Fire and Prescribed Fire Qualification System Guide published by the National Wildfire Coordinating Group (NWCG), Publication Numbers PMS 310-1 and NFES 1414 (January 2009) and shall have detailed functional knowledge and specialized experience with prescribed burning in grassland fuels.
-The certified Burn Manager must be present on site at all times during burn operations. - grassland fuels.
-The certified Burn Manager must be present on site at all times during burn operations An updated copy of the Burn Manager's current certification status card must be provided to Land - Manager prior to ignition.
-All required personnel, equipment, firebreaks and permits as established by law - must also be accounted for prior to ignition.

-3. Training/Safety Criteria

-Due to the inherent dangers of working with fire, minimum requirements must be implemented to ensure that personnel are adequately trained and equipped to participate in a prescribed fire.
-These minimum requirements apply to all participants involved in prescribed fire on PRRIP lands including PRRIP personnel, burn contractors, cooperators from other agencies and students.
+The Burn Manager responsible for conducting the burn should document the results of the 639 escape using photos, GPS, maps, and a written narrative describing the incident including any adverse 640 641 results; any involvement from local fire department with jurisdiction over the area to contain the escape should also be documented.
+Written communication outlining the general details of the incident should be 642 sent to the PRRIP Land Manager within 48 hours.
+A full report documenting the all the above 643 information should be submitted within one week following the incident.
+644 645 646 2.
+Prescribed Burn Manager Requirements 647 All prescribed fires on PRRIP land will be managed by a NWCG Certified Prescribed Burn Boss as 648 defined in the Wildland Fire and Prescribed Fire Qualification System Guide published by the National 649 Wildfire Coordinating Group (NWCG), Publication Numbers PMS 310-1 and NFES 1414 (January 2009) 650 651 and shall have detailed functional knowledge and specialized experience with prescribed burning in grassland fuels.
+The certified Burn Manager must be present on site at all times during burn operations.
+652 653 An updated copy of the Burn Manager's current certification status card must be provided to Land 654 Manager prior to ignition.
+All required personnel, equipment, firebreaks and permits as established by law must also be accounted for prior to ignition.
+655 656 3.
+Training/Safety Criteria requirements apply to all participants involved in prescribed fire on PRRIP lands including PRRIP personnel, burn contractors, cooperators from other agencies and students.
 The Contractor shall ensure that all of his personnel are qualified to perform the duties of ignition, holding, patrol and mop-up as defined in the Wildland Fire and Prescribed Fire Qualification System Guide published by NWCG, Publication Numbers PMS 310-1 and NFES 1414 (January 2009).